 Among the most stunning landscapes in the Pacific, and one of the least touristed, our Samoa Encounter is ideal for travellers looking for a mix of relaxation and immersion in local development initiatives.

-The 2018 Samoa Encounter will provide you with hard-to-come-by experiences that tourists often miss out on.
-Throughout your journey, you will visit Palms Australia’s volunteers in placement and will meet their local counterparts.
-You will have the opportunity to learn about their work and will see the role Australians can play in reducing global poverty.
+Throughout your journey, you will visit Palms Australia’s local partners and see the work they are doing in their communities.
+You will have the opportunity to learn about the role Australians can play in reducing global poverty by supporting local initiatives.

 At the end of each day, guided activities will help you gain a deeper understanding of the new sights, smells, sounds, tastes, textures and experiences you’ll encounter, and perhaps challenge some of your own ideas.

 Below are some of the highlights of this experience.
 Guests will receive a detailed itinerary closer to the date of departure.
 Your itinerary depending on transport, weather and considerations for our host communities.

 To Sua Ocean Trench

 This stunning pool is among the most awe-inspiring natural wonders in the world.
 To Sua is a pool of crystal clear water hidden in a deep natural well and is reached by a narrow ladder leading to the water’s edge.
 Explore beneath the surface or enjoy a gentle paddle in the lagoon at Vavau before an afternoon relaxing and exploring in Lalomanu.